 The name of Childeric and his descendant’s dynasty was derived from Merovich, claiming an elaborate origin myth that his mother was seduced by a quinotaur.
 Quinotaurs were a mythical sea beast that aligned with their Pagan beliefs.
 Due to this, the Merovingian kings claimed supernatural powers of telepathy, clairvoyance, and the ability to heal the sick.

-Then, after he died in 481, his son Clovis, in 486 defeated Syagrius, a Roman military leader who was trying to carve out his own dominion in the anarchy which followed the collapse of the Western Roman Empire.
+His son Clovis came to power and in 486 defeated Syagrius, a Roman military leader who was trying to carve out his own dominion in the anarchy which followed the collapse of the Western Roman Empire.

 Rule of Clovis I